-- 6-hourly analyses of the 8 assimilated species plus Cl2O2 are freely available. - Std dev of ensemble also provided for the 8 assimilated species (not for $Cl_2O_2$ ). - Each species and ERA-I temperature are delivered in yearly NetCDF-CF files. - Size per files: 2.9 Gb; total size: 345 Gb. - To download the dataset, ask login/password to quentin@aeronomie.be. - More info here: strato.aeronomie.be->Datasets->BRAM - See Poster A51S-2533 on the use of BRAM-2 to diagnose stratospheric transport.
+- 6-hourly analyses of the 8 assimilated species plus $Cl_2O_2$ are freely available. - Std dev of ensemble also provided for the 8 assimilated species (not for Cl2O2). - Each species and ERA-I temperature are delivered in yearly NetCDF-CF files. - Size per files: 2.9 Gb; total size: 345 Gb. - To download the dataset, ask login/password to quentin@aeronomie.be. - See also information on the BASCOE webpage: strato.aeronomie.be->Datasets >BRAM